 The Project Management Plan houses all subsidiary management plans.
-Within the Project Management Plan, you will identify, develop, and include the subsidiary management plans that are relevant to your project.
+They are parts of the Plan. (a/k/a components) Within the Project Management Plan, you will identify, develop, and include the subsidiary management plans that are relevant to your project.

 The subsidiary management plans are a predominate and integral part of the Project Management Plan.
 To avoid gaps in planning, use subsidiary management plan templates that are designed to fit your Project Management Plan template.

 Our e-book, The Practitioner’s Book of Project Management Templates, includes comprehensive templates for the following subsidiary management plans.
 Each one is specifically designed to fit the Project Management Plan template that is included in the e-book.

 - Configurations Management Plan